trichl/TickTagOpenSource/README.md

    * **User interface board**: 66.4 x 17.8 mm, 2 layers, 1 mm thickness, 0.3 mm min hole size, immersion gold (ENIG) surface finish (1U"), tenting vias, 6/6 mil min track spacing, 1 oz Cu finished copper, FR-4 TG130 material
 * Differences between REV3 and REV4:
    * 0.2 mm PCB instead of 0.15 mm (more robust)
-   * PCB slots instead of pads for soldering LiPos
+   * PCB slots instead of pads for soldering LiPos directly to the PCB
    * New load switch (SiP32431DNP3-T1GE4), as the old load switch has long lead times
-   * Reduced the footprints of some of the capacitors and resistors from 0402 to 0201
+   * Reduced the footprint sizes of some of the capacitors and resistors from 0402 to 0201

 # Programming and Assembly